GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 Named User: Users associated with an organization that has paid for a Gluu support contract.
 Named users can open private tickets, share tickets with colleagues, upload files to tickets, and expect faster responses and more detailed assistance from Gluu support.

 Accound Admin: This is the primary contact from a customer organization.
-Account Admins have all of the privileges of a Named User, plus the ability to add / remove named contacts from their organization and authorize people from certified Gluu Partner organization's to interact with their private tickets (if necessary).
+Account Admins have all of the privileges of a Named User, plus the ability to add / remove named contacts from their organization and authorize certified Gluu Partner organization's to interact with their private tickets (if necessary).

-Partner: Users associated with certified Gluu service partners that are able to help Gluu customers with their Gluu Server operations, integrations, customizations, and more.

 ## Search